AetherRadio/panel-jinglitai-jlt4013a/readme.md

 LCD Panel, which uses a Sitronix ST7701S controller (thus the filename and the contents of the `struct of_device_id st7701s_of_match[]` array).

-## Usage

-You can build the module directly, or you can use the script `generate_kernel_patch.py` to generate a patch file that can be used to patch a Linux Kernel source tree.
-This will give you a KConfig option called `DRM_PANEL_SITRONIX_ST7701S` next to the other related ones.

 ## Important information

 I build the driver to be able to use custom kernels in the